-X Ray Tetra (Pristella Maxillaris) Fish Species Profile
+X Ray Tetra (Pristella Maxillaris) Species Profile & Care Guide

 The X-Ray Tetra is an easy, peaceful fish that can adapt to a wide range of water parameters, are hardy, and they can tolerate other species.
 They are readily available in the hobby and are a relatively popular fish for in the community aquarium.